reimerb13/NFL-Super-Bowl-Analysis/README.md

 # Project Summary

 The purpose of the project was to analyze data from all 57 Super Bowls that have been held by the NFL and projecting point totals that Super Bowl winners and losers will score in the upcoming 15 Super Bowls.
+A secondary purpose was to determine whether or not geographic location plays a role in Super Bowl scores.
 This project does not account for plays run by Super Bowl teams, as well as any penalities that occurred.

 # Data Collection